nestjs/docs.nestjs.com/content/fundamentals/provider-scopes.md

 #### Durable providers

 Request-scoped providers, as mentioned in the section above, may lead to increased latency since having at least 1 request-scoped provider (injected into the controller instance, or deeper - injected into one of its providers) makes the controller request-scoped as well.
-That means, it must be recreated (instantiated) per each individual request (and garbage collected afterwards).
+That means it must be recreated (instantiated) per each individual request (and garbage collected afterward).
 Now, that also means, that for let's say 30k requests in parallel, there will be 30k ephemeral instances of the controller (and its request-scoped providers).

 Having a common provider that most providers depend on (think of a database connection, or a logger service), automatically converts all those providers to request-scoped providers as well.
 This can pose a challenge in **multi-tenant applications**, especially for those that have a central request-scoped "data source" provider that grabs headers/token from the request object and based on its values, retrieves the corresponding database connection/schema (specific to that tenant).